 Master Contra, the Big Bad of Neo, won't be fought unless you score an A or S rank in the first five stages.
-If you beat him in the sixth stage with an A or S rank as well, you'll have to fight him one final time in his true final form, which is a giant head, while falling through Earth's atmosphere.
+If you beat him in the sixth stage (along with its Timed Mission) with an A or S rank as well, you'll have to fight him one final time in his true final form, which is a giant head, while falling through Earth's atmosphere.
 You don't need to attack him, you can simply dodge all his attacks until he burns up in the atmosphere.

 Also, the Giant Space Flea from Nowhere final boss of ReBirth, the garbage ball you fight on the moon for some reason, won't be fought unless you play the game on Normal or above.

 The Unfought: One of four main story paths in Contra: Hard Corps ends with an outbreak of alien organic matter, providing a distraction for the main antagonist, Colonel Bahamut, to escape to fight another day.